Our transcription service converts speech (either live or recorded) into a written or electronic text document.

-Common examples are the proceedings of a court hearing such as a criminal trial (by a court reporter) or a physician's recorded voice notes (medical transcription).
+Common examples are the proceedings of a court hearing such as a criminal trial (by a court reporter) or a physician's recorded voice notes (medical restatement).
 Some transcription businesses can send staff to events, speeches, or seminars, who then convert the spoken content into text.
 Some companies also accept recorded speech, either on cassette, CD, VHS, or as sound files.
-For a transcription service, various individuals and organisations have different rates and methods of pricing.
+For a restatement service, various individuals and organizations have different rates and methods of pricing.
 That can be per line, per word, per minute, or per hour, which differs from individual to individual and industry to industry.

-The pre-processing is a key driver of transcription speed and quality.
+Pre-processing is a key driver of transcription speed and quality.
 Confidentiality screening is an important step to ensure the correct handling of delicate material.
-The usage of T2A-Software can significantly speed up the transcription process.
-Also keyword review might be necessary or useful to improve the service delivery.
+The usage of T2A-Software can significantly speed up the restatement process.
+Also, keyword review might be necessary or useful to improve service delivery.

 The actual transcriptions might just be an individual step in a larger project.
 Also in many cases, it is not required to transcribe the entire text.
-For example, in compliance reviews a transcription might just be necessary if certain keywords are (or are not) mentioned.
+For example, in compliance reviews, a restatement might just be necessary if certain keywords are (or are not) mentioned.
 We also translate or re-voice-over transcriptions into any other languages upon request.